-- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - is a young carer; - is showing signs of engaging in anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves: - is at risk of modern slavery, trafficking or exploitation; - is in a family whose circumstances present challenges for the child, such as adult substance abuse, adult mental health issues or domestic abuse; - has returned home to their family from care; - is at risk of being radicalised or exploited; - is a privately fostered child; - is showing early signs of abuse and/or neglect; and/or - is particularly vulnerable in any of the ways identified in paragraph 6 above.
+- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family whose circumstances present challenges for the child, such as adult substance abuse, adult mental health issues or domestic abuse; - has returned home to their family from care; - is at risk of being radicalised or exploited; - is a privately fostered child; - is showing early signs of abuse and/or neglect; and/or - is particularly vulnerable in any of the ways identified in paragraph 6 above.

 The Early Help process can only be effective if it is undertaken with the agreement of the child's parents/carers.
-Young people in secondary schools may consent to early help possibly including an Early Help assessment in their own right, subject to Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG 2018).
-The school should seek advice from an Early Help Officer or the Education Safeguarding Manager in those circumstances.
-The Early Help process should involve the child and family as well as all the professionals who are working with them.
+Young people in secondary schools may consent to early help possibly including an Early Help Pathway to Change process in their own right, subject to Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG 2018).
+The school should seek advice from an Early Help Officer or the MASH Education Lead in those circumstances.
+The Early Help Pathway to Change process should involve the child and family as well as all the professionals who are working with them.